GuideNepalStudy AbroadForeign ExchangeSaving

 1. The No Objection Certificate (NOC)

-Issued by the Ministry of Education, Science and Technology (MoEST).
+The Ministry of Education, Science and Technology (MoEST) issues this.
 Without it, no Nepali bank can transfer tuition or living expenses abroad under NRB rules.

-For a September intake, apply by May of the same year.
-For a February intake, apply by October of the previous year.
-Apply the day the offer letter lands — do not wait for an unconditional offer or CAS.
+September intake means applying by May of that same year.
+February intake means October of the previous year.
+Apply the day the offer letter lands.
+Don't wait for an unconditional offer or a CAS.

 2. The NRB foreign exchange facility

-Even with the NOC, NRB caps how much foreign currency a bank can release per student per year.
-As of the latest circular:
+The NOC alone is not enough.
+NRB caps how much foreign currency a bank can release per student per year.
+From the latest circular:

-Plus a separate raised limit for educational expenses (tuition fees, affiliations, examination fees) of USD 25,000/year, up from the previous USD 12,000.
+A separate raised limit for educational expenses (tuition fees, affiliations, examination fees) sits on top of this at USD 25,000/year, up from the previous USD 12,000.

-So for an Australia Master's, the total NRB-permitted outflow per year is roughly:
+For an Australia Master's, total NRB-permitted outflow per year therefore works out to roughly:

 USD 25,000 tuition transfer